Developers' Tips For Event Sourcing & Event-Driven Architecture

-If you’ve made it through our Beginner’s Guide to Event-Driven Architecture (EDA) and Beginner’s Guide to Event Sourcing, you’re probably ready to start building your first event-driven application.
+If you’ve read our Beginner’s Guide to Event-Driven Architecture (EDA) and Beginner’s Guide to Event Sourcing, you’re probably ready to start building your first event-driven application.
 The Event Store team put their heads together to come up with a list of tips that can give you the best start.

 This is one of the most important aspects: make sure your architecture aligns with the business practices as closely as possible.
 Get input from business stakeholders and end users right from the start.
 Once you have as much information as you can gather, run an Event Storming session or an Event Modeling session to explore the domain.
 These sessions are a great starting point.
 Include your company stakeholders and end users in these sessions, and make sure you are all using the same taxonomy.
 The more time you invest upfront trying to learn the domain, the more chance you have of creating a successful solution.